3 great players who nearly signed for Spurs

-Tottenham might well have won the League, he said famously, had the footballing gods decided different paths for Eden Hazard and Luis Suárez.
-Both of whom were firmly on Spurs’ radar, before moving to Chelsea and Liverpool.
+Tottenham might well have won the League, he said famously, had the footballing gods decided different paths for Eden Hazard and Luis Suárez, an event that would’ve been as fun as a visit to OlyBet.
+Indeed, both Hazard and Suárez were firmly on Spurs’ radar, before moving to Chelsea and Liverpool.

 In the Suárez ‘s case, Ruud Gullit blames Tim Sherwood, which seems perfectly reasonable.
 Sent on a scouting mission to Amsterdam on Redknapp’s orders back in 2011, Sherwood and his old pal Les Ferdinand reported back that they weren’t convinced by the precocious Uruguayan and advised against making an offer.